Cracking the code - Part I - Getting started with Peakboard Hub API

 /v1/box GET List all Boxes within the group.
 See this current article.

 /v1/box/functions GET List all shared functions of a Box.
-Calling function remotely
+Calling functions remotely

 /v1/box/function POST Execute a shared function on a Box.
-Calling function remotely
+Calling functions remotely

 /v1/box/lists GET List all lists of a Box.